UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

         - normal non-macro modifiers (not accompanied by a scancode) are treated as `input` by default.
         - macro modifiers are treated as `output`.
     - `{p|r|h|t}` - press release hold tap - by default corresponds to the command used to invoke the sequence, but can be overriden for any.
+    - windows, super, gui - all these are different names for the same key.
+For sake of consistency, we choose `gui`.

 ### Control flow, macro execution (aka "functions"):